sheyooo/andela-project/readme.md

 ## Interactive command line interface
 It also features a cmd interface for interactivity.
-To use the command line interface run `ruby src/notes_user.rb`
+To use the command line interface run `ruby notes.rb`

 ### Test